GeertArien/jekyll-theme-munky/README.md

 ## Getting started

-Wether you're using munkye as a theme gem or as a fork, the easiest way to get started is to copy the content from the `demo` folder to your jekyll website's root folder.
+Wether you're using munky as a theme gem or as a fork, the easiest way to get started is to copy the content from the `demo` folder to your jekyll website's root folder.
 It adds all the required files and settings to get the most of out of the theme and adds some example data to get started.